Andrew Shulman, MD, PhD, pediatric rheumatologist at CHOC, discusses the causes and treatment for this common yet complex condition.

 7) What can patients and families expect when treating pain amplification syndrome?

 Families can expect more good days and fewer bad days as patients work through the abnormal pain sensitivity.
 The overall trend is gradual recovery, which can be measured by regular school attendance and activity participation.
 Reassurance that the patient does not have a serious disease often provides a big boost as the therapeutic program moves forward.

 Patients should be evaluated when symptoms become a significant concern and affect school attendance or participation in sports and activities.
-Pediatricians and subspecialty colleagues seek Rheumatologists’ expertise when to help evaluate a pain amplification syndrome diagnosis and/or make treatment recommendations.
+Pediatricians and subspecialty colleagues should seek rheumatologists’ expertise for help evaluating a pain amplification syndrome diagnosis and/or making treatment recommendations.

-For questions or more information, please contact Andrew Shulman, MD, PhD, pediatric rheumatologist at CHOC Children’s, at 714-509-8617.
+For questions or more information, please contact Andrew Shulman, MD, PhD, pediatric rheumatologist at CHOC, at 714-509-8617.